 Today, as the psalmist prophesied: The voice of the Lord is heard above the waters [Ps.
 29:3].
 What does the voice say?
 This is my beloved son, in whom I am well pleased [Mat.
 3:17].

 Today the Holy Spirit hovers over the waters in the likeness of a dove.
 A dove announced to Noah that the flood had disappeared from the earth; so now a dove is to reveal that the world’s shipwreck is at an end for ever.
-The sign is no longer an olive-shoot of the old stock: instead, the Spirit pours out on Christ’s head the full richness of a new anointing by the Father, to fulfil what the psalmist had prophesied: Therefore God, your God, has anointed you with the oil of gladness above your fellows.
+The sign is no longer an olive-shoot of the old stock: instead, the Spirit pours out on Christ’s head the full richness of a new anointing by the Father, to fulfill what the psalmist had prophesied: Therefore God, your God, has anointed you with the oil of gladness above your fellows.

 Today Christ works the first of his signs from heaven by turning water into wine.
 But water has still to be changed into the sacrament of his blood, so that Christ may offer spiritual drink from the chalice of his body, to fulfil the psalmist’s prophecy: How excellent is my chalice, warming my spirit.